bymaer/assignment_clw/README.md

 ## Development

 When using Docker, all code changes are automatically tracked and applied thanks to configured volumes.
 Hot reload is enabled for both frontend and backend.

+## Usage

+1. **Login**:
+   - Enter a valid email and password in the login form.
+   - If valid, you will be redirected to the welcome page.

+2. **Logout**:
+   - Click the "Logout" button to log out and be redirected back to the login form.

+3. **Session Expiration**:
+   - After 30 minutes, the session will expire and you will be automatically logged out.

+## Security Considerations
+- All passwords are securely hashed before being stored in the database using bcrypt.
+- JWT tokens are used for session management and are securely stored.
+- Input is validated both client-side (React) and server-side (Node.js) to prevent security vulnerabilities such as SQL Injection, Cross-Site Scripting (XSS), and Cross-Site Request Forgery (CSRF).

+## Bonus Features (Optional)
+- The design is **responsive** and works on both desktop and mobile devices.
+- Includes a clean and minimal user interface with simple error handling.

+## Documentation
+- **Login Page**: Handles user login with basic validation for email and password.
+- **Welcome Page**: Shows a welcome message and includes a logout button.
+- **Backend API**: Manages user authentication and session management.
+- **Security**: Ensures secure handling of passwords and sessions.